anova-ai/public_docs/Embedded_Analytics/documentation.md

 **Type**: String

 **Description**: The SQL generated for the data request and run against the data warehouse for the AI to do its analysis.

-Anova does not store the actual data, so to get it, you will need to run this same SQL against your data warehouse.
-Any dates in the SQL are static, so the results should be the same as what the AI used in its analysis.
+#### `data`

+**Type**: Object[]

+**Description**: An array of objects, each containing a row of data with the key being the column name and the value being the data point.
+This structure is supported by many charting libraries, allowing you to easily create data visuals using the library of your choice.

 #### `micro_analysis`